apereo/cas/docs/cas-server-documentation/planning/High-Availability-Performance-Testing.md

 echo casuser,Mellon > credentials.csv
 ```

-Download the Locust test script [from here](https://github.com/apereo/cas/blob/master/etc/loadtests/locustfile.py) and run it as such:
+ and run it as such:

 ```bash
 locust -f locustfile.py --host=https://cas.example.org